-- A child whose parent/carer has expressed an intention to remove them from school to be home educated - 5.1.2 The school recognises that children with special educational needs or disabilities (SEND) or those with certain health conditions can face additional safeguarding challenges.
-Staff recognise the need to - Explore the reasons for changes in behaviour, mood and injury rather than assume it is related to the child's disability - Recognise these children as being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - Understand that children with SEN and disabilities can be disproportionately impacted by things like bullying without outwardly showing any signs - Overcome the barriers and difficulties in communication with these children.
+- Children known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Children at risk of FGM, sexual exploitation, forced marriage, or radicalisation/exploitation - Children who are asylum seekers or at risk of modern slavery/trafficking - Those at risk due to either their own or a family member's mental health needs - Children looked after or previously looked after or privately fostered - Children frequently missing or absent from education for prolonged periods and/or repeat occasions, home or care - A child whose parent/carer has expressed an intention to remove them from school to be home educated - 5.1.2 The school recognises that children with special educational needs or disabilities (SEND) or those with certain health conditions can face additional safeguarding challenges.
+Additional barriers can exist when recognising abuse, neglect or exploitation.Staff recognise the need to - Explore the reasons for changes in behaviour, mood and injury rather than assume it is related to the child's disability - Recognise these children as being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - Understand that children with SEN and disabilities can be disproportionately impacted by things like bullying without outwardly showing any signs - Overcome the barriers and difficulties in communication with these children.